gdimo/reflex-los-calculator/README.md

 - Simply execute
 `python los_calculator.py`
 and follow the instructions in the screen
-- You will be prompted to select the model, input the angle, and input the torus NH as well as whether you want to keep the output in separate files.
+- You will be prompted to select the model, and its parameters as well as whether you want to keep the output in separate files.
 - You should see:
 ```
 Which model do you want to use?